- ‹

 – Former Australian Prime Minister John Howard

-Walter Lindrum and Donald Bradman are two iconic figures in Australian sports, each excelling in their respective fields.
-Both rose to stardom on their first visits to England, Lindrum with his record break of 3262 and 67 breaks over 1000 (more than any other player had achieved in a lifetime) in his 1929-1930 English Billiards season, and Bradman with his record innings of 334 and an astounding batting average of 139.14 in the 1930 Ashes cricket series.
-Their journey from prodigies to global sensations is a testament to their unmatched talent, relentless work ethic, and enduring passion for their individual sports.
+Walter Lindrum and Donald Bradman are two of Australia’s most iconic sports figures.
+Both achieved stardom on their first visits to England—Lindrum with a record 3,262 and 67 breaks over 1,000 during his 1929-1930 English Billiards season, and Bradman with a record 334 and a remarkable batting average of 139.14 in the 1930 Ashes.
+Their rise from prodigies to global legends showcases their unmatched talent, dedication, and passion.

 Walter Lindrum